-Lead nurturing is important because it guides the most prospective leads right to the very bottom of the funnel, making them eager to become paying customers.
+Lead nurturing is crucial because it guides the most prospective leads to the bottom of the funnel, making them eager to become paying customers.
 You can do this by sharing the right content with the right segments of your audience.

-If you’re handling huge lead lists, that becomes increasingly difficult, but marketing automation software helps you build authority and trust with everyone, without alienating sections of the audience in favor of others.
+If you’re handling substantial lead lists, that becomes increasingly difficult.
+Still, marketing automation software helps you build authority and trust with everyone without alienating sections of the audience in favor of others.

 Marketing Automation Software and Data Analytics

 Also, marketing automation software is invaluable in terms of data analytics.
 These tools generate accurate reports that aid you in pinpointing the exact efficiency of your marketing campaign, as well as its drawbacks that should be eliminated.

 You may have access to this information anyway, but the right software can do a lot to put data in the proper context.
 These key performance indicators can help you quickly make the necessary adjustments if your conversion rates are too low or the funnel revenue is shaky.
 In short, the right marketing software eliminates guesswork as much as possible.
 Thus, it helps you steer your business towards a more data-based way of doing things.